sangychun/notebooks/linux/01_download_software.md

 1. Go to: [https://www.virtualbox.org](https://www.virtualbox.org)

-2. Click on `Download VirtualBox 6.0` (at the time of this post, current version is 6.0)
+2. Click on `Download VirtualBox 6.0` (at the time of this post, current version is 6.0).

     ![VirtualBox Home Page](assets/01-01_homepage_virtualbox.png)

-3. Click on `Windows hosts` link to download VirtualBox, and save the file
+3. Click on `Windows hosts` link to download VirtualBox, and save the file.

     ![VirtualBox Download Link](assets/01-02_download_virtualbox.png)